timonla/timonla.github.io/_posts/2020-10-10-diet-review.md

 ---
 layout: post
-title: "Down to Earth - Whole Food Plant Based Diet Review"
+title: "Down to Earth - Whole-Food Plant-Based Diet Review"
 subtitle: "Documenting and analyzing my diet for one week"
 date: 2020-10-10
+edited: 2020-10-26
 permalink: "/blog/diet-review-2020/"
 thumbnail: "/assets/img/blog/thumbnails/diet-review-2020.png"
 hidden: false
 ---

-My diet is a very important topic for me and as such I am willing to experiment a lot with it and throw everything, I thought I knew, overboard, if I learn something new.
+My diet is a topic of high importance for me.
+As such I am always trying to improve upon it and end up experimenting a lot with it.
-From time to time I like to review my diet on whatever factors I recently altered.
+From time to time I review my diet on whatever factors I have been tinkering with.

-So I tracked and analyzed it in great detail over one week.
-Unless you are an Olympic athlete and want to get the highest possible performance and recovery from your body or have a serious medical condition, I don't think there is a point in doing this all the time.
-However, doing it when trying out new stuff, can give you a good understanding what foods contain which nutrients and you can use that on a day to day basis without thinking much about it.

-#### What is new, what have I changed recently?

-The main subjects under review for this week are affordability and the amount of processed/packaged foods that I consume.
-I recently started cutting down on packaged foods such as Oat drinks, pre-cooked beans and tofu, in an attempt to reduce cost, waste and nutrition.
+Most recently I have tried to cut out even more processed and packaged foods, from my already largely whole-food and plant-based diet.
+The main focus during the review was to analyze nutrients and cost.
+While one week of data can hardly summarize an entire diet, I think my daily reports give a good indication on how I try to cover my calorie and nutrient needs and the staples of my diet.
+The results for this particular week indicate that there are very few nutrients on which I could focus a bit more and I discuss different solutions to possible shortcomings.
+In terms of cost, I come to the conclusion that I should be able to get *3625* calories per day for about *4200SEK* per month, sourcing primarily organic ingredients, in Gothenburg Sweden.
+Of course *3625* calories are a lot for the average person, so a similar diet without as much exercise would be considerably more affordable.
+For additional cost savings I mention a few improvement opportunities which I plan to implement in the future.
+I hope I can give an update on that went soon.

+### Medical Disclaimer

+I am neither a nutritionist nor a medical professional.
+In this post I simply document the decisions I make for me personally and why I make them.
+I make the assumptions about what amounts of nutrients I personally need at my own risk.
+If you have any concerns or questions about your diet, you should consult a health-care professional.
+The use of any information provided in this post is solely at your own risk.

+### About this post

+The idea of making this review public is to share my day to day experience with my diet in great detail.
+I receive questions on inspiration for my diet on a regular basis but with most *"What I eat in a day"* kind of content on social media only showing the glorious parts of a diet, or not being detailed enough, it is difficult to really recommend anything.
+Now I have a snapshot of my diet to refer to, when trying to make a point for the affordability and nutrient density of a whole-food plant-based diet.

+Another motivation was the recent exclusion of more processed and packaged foods from my diet.
+Prominent examples for such being tofu, oat drinks and cooked beans.
-As I was quite happy with the diet in the past month I am simply interested in what amount of money I have to spend on, what I consider, a healthy and tasty diet, without growing my own vegetables or having to compromise on non-organic food.
+I was quite happy with the diet in the past month both from an effort and taste perspective and was simply interested myself in how much money was required to follow a, what I consider, healthy and tasty diet, without growing your own vegetables or having to compromise on non-organic food.

-While I am at it I will analyze the nutrients, since I have not done this in a while.

-#### About this post

-The idea of making this review public is to share my day to day experience with my diet in great detail, as I receive questions on inspiration on a regular basis and feel that most *What I eat in a day* content on social media only shows the glorious parts or is simply not detailed enough.

-I will not put any additional effort or research into what I am eating during this week.
-This, I hope, will give you an idea and some inspiration, what is achievable with very little effort.
-I will not use any special kitchen utensils, the most exotic thing, being a blender, to make the results reproducible for virtually anyone.
-I will not provide vague cooking instructions and some insights in why I choose certain ingredients.

-I usually don't care too much about how my food looks.
-For the sake of promoting this diet however, I put slightly more effort into trying to make it look appealing.

-#### What labels do I assign my diet?
+#### Labels of my diet

-This list is by no means *final* but at the time of writing this:
+This is by no means a *final* list but at the time of writing this:
 * My diet is plant based
 * I try to eat as many *whole foods*/*unprocessed foods* as possible
 * I avoid gluten if possible